breatheco-de/content/src/content/lesson/token-based-api-authentication.md

 });
 ```

-Explanation: the function `jwt.sign` will always return the exact same `unique_hash` if the same value is given, take a look at this demonstration, start typing on the input:
+Explanation: the function `jwt.sign` will always return the exact same `unique_hash` if the same value is given.
+Take a look at this demonstration, start typing on the input:

 <!--hide-->
 <iframe src="https://full-stack-assets.breatheco.de/live-demos/security/hashing/" height="300" title="Hashing functions example"></iframe>